Home Parties and Visits

 Our Christmas Season offerings include a hybrid of Live and Virtual visits (recorded video messages and live, interactive video calls).
 Everyone here at the North Pole wants to keep your family and friends healthy.
 Santa True is fully vaccinated and would be happy to be part of your safe seasonal events

-All state and local COVID rules must be observed.
 With some thoughtful event preparation and planning, let’s make this a Christmas to be remembered!

 How To Make the Best Visit